nbarendes/FCND-Controls/README.md

 How about trying to fly this trajectory as quickly as possible (but within following threshold)!

 ## Implementation in C++ ##

 Implemented body rate control in C++.

+Methods in QuadControl.cpp is given below

+This part is implemented in QuadControl::BodyRateControl:

 ## Evaluation ##